OviOvocny/dr-collector/README.md

 Categories can be one of *unknown*, *malware*, *phishing*, *spam*, *ads*, *cryptomining*, *dga*.

 ## Source Lists
 Source lists are CSV files that contain a list of sources to load from.
+See the `data/Blacklists.csv` file for an example.
 There are several columns in the CSV file that can be used to specify the source URI and the category of malicious activity:
 - **source**: The source URI.
 This is the only required column.
 - **category**: The category of malicious activity that the domain is associated with.
 This is optional and defaults to *unknown*.
 Irrelevant for benign domains for example.
 See above for a list of available categories.
 - **category source**: This determines the source of the category.
-If set to *this*, the category will be taken from the *category* column.
+If set to the value *this*, the category will be taken from the *category* column.
 Other values (*txt* and *csv*) are used to read the category from the source itself.
 This is useful if the source contains the category in its data and it differs for each domain.

 There are two more columns that are used when the category source is set to *txt* or *csv*.
 These modes read the source as plain text or CSV respectively and use the category from the source itself.
 These two columns are used to specify how to read the category from the source.
 They are:
 - **getter**: The getter specifies how to get the category from the source.
   - for plain text sources, the getter is a regular expression that is matched against the current line in the source.
-The first group in the regex is used as the category.
+The first capture group in the regex is used as the category.
   - for CSV sources, the getter specifies the delimiter and column number to get the category from.
 The format is *delimiter* immediately followed by *column*.
 For example, `;2` will use semicolon as the delimiter and find the column with index 2.
 - **mapper**: The mapper is used to map the category from the source to the categories used by the program.
 It's a list of mappings in the format *regex*=*category* separated by semicolons.
 The first mapping that matches the category from the source is used.
 If no mapping matches, the category is set to *unknown*.